-Over the next decade, we will transition our energy requirements to low carbon energy sources, purchase renewable energy from the grid, and use low carbon energy generation across all of our villages.
+Over the next decade, we’ll continue to transition our energy requirements to low-carbon energy sources, purchase renewable energy from the grid, and use low-carbon energy generation across all our villages.

 Our target is to have 50% of our energy consumption from renewable sources by 2030.